BBQ & Grilling Tips

 you become comfortable grilling these tips will make you

-the master for individuals who do not know any better.
+the master in the eyes of individuals who do not know any better.

-fat in the center.
+thicker in the center.
+Why?
+Who knows.
 This may make you want to press it flat

 and squeeze all the wonderfulness out of it.
 NO NO NO!
 To

-fix this and guide you down the road for a perfect burger,
+fix this, and guide you down the road to perfect burgers,

-form your hamburgers so they are a bit thinner in the center.
+form your hamburgers so they are a bit thinner towards the center.

 When they cook they will become nice and flat.
 You will